Resolving Child Support Issues for Divorced and Unmarried Parents

 - 31% for four children

-- 35% or more for over five children
+- 35% or more for five or more children

-In addition to these standard percentages, the non-custodial parent may be responsible for paying additional childcare, education, and medical expenses.
-All sources of income—including Social Security payments, workers’ compensation payments, and disability benefits—are taken into consideration when calculating child support payments.
+In addition to these standard percentages, the non-custodial parent may be responsible for paying additional childcare, extracurricular activities, camp, education, and medical expenses and medical insurance premiums.
+All sources of income – including Social Security payments, workers’ compensation payments, and disability payments – are taken into consideration when calculating child support payments.
+The court can also impute income to a parent based upon educational background and employment history.